rcsb/mmtf-python/README.md

 The **m**acro**m**olecular **t**ransmission **f**ormat (MMTF) is a binary encoding of biological structures.

-This repository holds the Python API, encoding and decoding libraries.
+This repository holds the Python 2 and 3 compatible API, encoding and decoding libraries.

 The alpha release is available from pip:
 ```